Tiago4k/QSE-Project/README.md

 ## Stormcrawler to use with Elasticsearch on a Virtual Machine.

-Option 1 and 2 on work for setting up a single node cluster.
+Option 1 and 2 show how to setup up a single node cluster.
 For a multi-node cluster follow Option 3.

 **If using Terraform to provision a VM, follow the steps in Option 2**